Forget the Mythical Muscle Building Shortcuts…

 Understanding Gains in Muscle Protein

-The thickness of these new fibers are increased, and this muscle hypertrophy eventually leads to a bigger and stronger body.
+The thickness of these new fibers is increased, and this muscle hypertrophy eventually leads to a bigger and stronger body.
 There are three primary components to the gradual increase in muscle protein including:

 - Tension: This entails progressively adding weight during your strength training sessions